52 Ways to Increase Testosterone Levels Naturally – 14,000 Word Guide

 Tea, especially the green kind, has been hailed as the supreme health drink for years…

-…And surely enough there’s evidence that regular tea consumption can reduce your risk of certain cancers, offer slight protection from type-2 diabtes, and improve cardiovascular health.
-Some research even suggests that green tea consumption can aid in weight loss (although these effects are marginal at best and the green tea extracts sold as fat-burners are really not as effective as the producers claim).
+…And surely enough there’s evidence that regular tea consumption can reduce your risk of certain cancers108, offer slight protection from type-2 diabtes109, and improve cardiovascular health110.
+Some research even suggests that green tea consumption can aid in weight loss111 (although these effects are marginal at best and the green tea extracts sold as fat-burners are really not as effective as the producers claim).

 Looking at tea from the hormonal point of view, it’s not so “supreme” after all;

-- Tea is one of the foods with highest known fluoride content and fluoride in excess can significantly lower T-levels.
+- Tea is one of the foods with highest known fluoride content112 and fluoride in excess can significantly lower T-levels.

 - When isolated leydig cells are exposed to green tea catechins (EGCG and EC), stimulated testosterone production drops significantly.

-- The catechins and tannins in various teas have a mechanism of blocking DHT synthesis via reducing 5-a enzyme (study, study).
+- The catechins and tannins in various teas have a mechanism of blocking DHT synthesis via reducing 5-a enzyme114,115

 I recommend choosing coffee instead, since not only does coffee taste better, it’s also pro-testosterone;